Jezek-David/LoRaWAN_I-NUCLEO-LRWAN1/README.md

 ### MQTT.fx

-You can use a software: MQTT.fx, you just need to know your boker address and the boker port.
+You can use a software: MQTT.fx, you just need to know your boker address and the broker port.

 Go to Edit Connection Profiles, near the connect button, choose your profile types, put your broker address and the boker port.
 Next connect using your profile.
 Go to suscribe and scan to see if there is your message.